Jan Karnowski: Childhood and early life

 In Freiburg, he enrolled in theological studies, then he transferred for law.
 In his new academic circle, he came across Ferdynand Bieszke who gathered around himself local Polish and Kashubian environments, being an authority and a shining example for Karnowski.
 During his studies, Karnowski prepared a lot of papers but his most important work of this time was a paper on "The development of the Polish nationality in West Prussia in the 19th century" ("O rozwoju narodowości polskiej w Prusach Zachodnich w XIX stuleciu"), which was then published in "Gryf" under the title "Kashubian People in the Previous Century" ("Ludność kaszubska w ubiegłym stuleciu"), and a volume of verse "Nowotné spiéwë" (Poznań 1910).
 In this period, Karnowski also widened his contacts with an outstanding researcher of the Kashubian language, Friedrich Lorentz.
 He met him, together with Aleksander Majkowski, in Kartuzy.

-In 1911, he moved to the University of Wroclaw to continue studying law.
+In 1911, he moved to the University of Wrocław to continue studying law.
 There, he founded the Circle of Academicians of Royal Prussia (Koło Akademików Prus Królewskich), the chairperson of which was his friend, Brunon Gabrylewicz.
-In Wroclaw, he found Florian Ceynowa's doctoral dissertation; he sent it to "Gryf" where it was published.
-He also got in touch with Father Leon Heyke who was then finishing his doctoral paper in Wroclaw.
+In Wrocław, he found Florian Ceynowa's doctoral dissertation; he sent it to "Gryf" where it was published.
+He also got in touch with Father Leon Heyke who was then finishing his doctoral paper in Wrocław.
 During his studies, he did not stop cooperating with "Gryf" and the Young Kashubians (as they were already then called).
 However, he was not present at the convention of Young Kashubians during which the Society of Young Kashubians was established on 22 August 1912 in Gdańsk.